Diploma of Higher Education in Animal Science (Pet Behaviour and Welfare)

 Diploma of Higher Education in Animal Science

-Diploma of Higher Education in Animal Science (Zoo and Wildlife Conservation)
+Diploma of Higher Education in Animal Science (Zoo Management)

 Diploma of Higher Education in Animal Science (Livestock Technology)